fruitsamples/PVRTextureLoader/ReadMe.txt

 ===========================================================================
 CHANGES FROM PREVIOUS VERSIONS:

+Version 1.2
+- Check for availablility of any GL extensions used.
+Disable UI if extensions aren't present.
+- Set proper min filter param depending on if texture is going to be mipmapped or not.
+This provides a hint to GL in order to help decrease memory usage.
+- Use calloc instead of malloc when allocating memory for use in texture generation.
+We need to guarantee that our memory is zero filled for the cases where the dimensions of the cg image might be smaller than the cg bitmap context.
+Set the kCGBlendModeCopy flag since we don't care about the previous contents of memory.

 Version 1.1
 - Quote instances of $SRCROOT variable in the encode shell script to handle paths with spaces.